thifranc/shinken-webui-wiki-up/Installing-WebUI-logs-and-availability-modules.md

 ### Configuration

-Please note that default parameters do not need to be modified.
+Please note that the default parameters do not need to be modified.

 ```
-uri             mongodb://localhost/?safe=false
+   # Database URI
+   #uri                        mongodb://localhost

+   # If you are running a MongoDB cluster (called a “replica set” in MongoDB),
+   # you need to specify it's name here.
+   # With this option set, you can also write the mongodb_uri as a comma-separated
+   # list of host:port items.
+(But one is enough, it will be used as a “seed”)
+   #replica_set

+   # Database name where to fetch the logs/availability collections
-database        shinken
+   #database                   shinken
+   # User authentication for database access
+   #username
+   #password

+   # Logs collection name
+   #logs_collection            logs

+   # Hosts availability collection name
+   #hav_collection             availability
 ```